wolf-of-nostrand/ml_stock_prediction/README.md

 ## Machine Learning Process

-Simple supervised machine learning stock market prediction: <br>
-will be using the following techniques <br>
+Simple supervised machine learning stock market prediction: (will be using the following techniques) <br>
 <ul>
   <li> linear regression: to predict the future stock price
-  <li> binary classification algoritm: (not sure which one to use yet)
+  <li> binary classification algoritm:  predict if the stock will go up, or down (not sure which one to use yet)
 </ul>

 ## Read Me <br>